tdinh15/rvsm-rgsm-admm/README.md

 B. Yang, J. Lyu, S. Zhang, Y-Y Qi, J. Xin “Channel Pruning for Deep Neural Networks via a Relaxed Group-wise Splitting Method”, In Proc. of 2nd International Conference on AI for Industries, Laguna Hills, CA, Sept.
 25-27, 2019

 #### Instruction:
 The available models are in the models folder and can be specified in main.py.
 Run main.py to train the model, specify the method and corresponding parameters.
-The available training options are default (standard SGD), RVSM, RGSM, and ADMM.
+The available training options are:

+default (standard SGD)

+rvsm: hyper-parameters are --beta and --lamb, default values are [1e-2, 1e-6]

+rgsm: hyper-parameters are --beta1, --lamb1, and --lamb2, default value are [1, 1e-2, 1e-5]

+admm: hyper-parameters are --pcen and --sparsity ('elem' or 'channel'), default values are [80, elem]

 ```
-python main.py -method default
+python main.py --method default
-python main.py -method rvsm -beta 5e-2 -lamb 1e-5
+python main.py --method rvsm --beta 5e-2 --lamb 1e-6
-python main.py -method rgsm -beta 1e-2 -lamb1 1e-5 -lamb2 1e-3
+python main.py --method rgsm --beta1 1 --lamb1 1e-2 --lamb2 1e-5
-python main.py -method admm -pcen 60 -sparsity channel
+python main.py --method admm --pcen 60 --sparsity channel
 ```